mfidino/mfidino.github.io/blog/_posts/2021-8-13-autologistic_occupancy_model.md

 }

 ```
-which, on the [GitHub repository](https://github.com/mfidino/auto-logistic-occupancy) for this post can be found in `./jags/autologistic_model.R`.
+which, on the [GitHub repository](https://github.com/mfidino/auto-logistic-occupancy) for this post can be found at `./jags/autologistic_model.R`.

 ## Fitting the model